Ted Tattersfield: Challenge Cup Final appearances

-Ted Tattersfield played in Leeds' 19–2 victory over Halifax in the 1940–41 Challenge Cup Final during the 1940–41 season at Odsal Stadium, Bradford, in front of a crowd of 28,500, and played in the 15–10 victory over Halifax in the 1941–42 Challenge Cup Final during the 1941–42 season at Odsal Stadium, Bradford, in front of a crowd of 15,250.
+Tattersfield played in Leeds' 19–2 victory over Halifax in the 1940–41 Challenge Cup Final during the 1940–41 season at Odsal Stadium, Bradford, in front of a crowd of 28,500, and played in the 15–10 victory over Halifax in the 1941–42 Challenge Cup Final during the 1941–42 season at Odsal Stadium, Bradford, in front of a crowd of 15,250.

 County Cup Final appearances

-Ted Tattersfield played in Leeds' 14–8 victory over Huddersfield in the 1937–38 Yorkshire Cup Final during the 1937–38 season at Belle Vue, Wakefield on Saturday 30 October 1937.
+Tattersfield played in Leeds' 14–8 victory over Huddersfield in the 1937–38 Yorkshire Cup Final during the 1937–38 season at Belle Vue, Wakefield on Saturday 30 October 1937.

 Other notable matches

-Ted Tattersfield played for Northern Command XIII against a Rugby League XIII at Thrum Hall, Halifax on Saturday 21 March 1942.
+Tattersfield played for Northern Command XIII against a Rugby League XIII at Thrum Hall, Halifax on Saturday 21 March 1942.

 Club career

-Ted Tattersfield transferred from Reckitt ARLFC to Hull Kingston Rovers, he transferred from Hull Kingston Rovers to Leeds, he made his initial début for Leeds against Bradford Northern at Odsal Stadium, Bradford on Saturday 30 January 1937, however this match was abandoned after c.
+Tattersfield transferred from Reckitt ARLFC to Hull Kingston Rovers, he transferred from Hull Kingston Rovers to Leeds, he made his initial début for Leeds against Bradford Northern at Odsal Stadium, Bradford on Saturday 30 January 1937, however this match was abandoned after c.
 40-minutes, so his official début took place against Halifax at Headingley, Leeds on Saturday 6 February 1937, he played as a World War II guest from Leeds at Halifax, he transferred from Leeds to Batley during April 1945, he transferred from Batley to Hull FC.